 2. False accusations

 Google and other search engines have stringent policies in place to ensure that any reports made against you are carefully vetted.
-However, a false complaint that looks legit to Google might stick with you longer than you’d like or it might take some effort to get it addressed.
-If someone is upset with you, it’s pretty easy to report you to Google claiming black hat tricks.
-Of course, this is also pretty easy to cross check.
-Surprisingly, it happens more often than you think even though it’s simple for a search engine to see who may have falsely reported it.
-This can happen like a “crime of passion” where either the person who targeted you doesn’t know what repercussions they might face, or they just don’t care.
+However, a false complaint that appears legitimate to Google might linger longer than desirable, or it might require substantial effort to address.
+If someone is upset with you, it’s relatively easy for them to report you to Google, alleging black hat SEO tactics.
+Of course, this is also easy for a search engine to cross-check.
+Surprisingly, it happens more frequently than one might expect, even though it’s straightforward for a search engine to identify potentially false reports.

 3. Review bombs